farhannaqib/farhannaqib/README.md

 I'm currently a junior at Cornell University, double majoring in Computer Science and Applied Engineering Physics.

-🔭 I’m currently working on physics simulations in Python \
+🔭 I’m currently working on optimizations for high peformance systems \
-📚 I’m currently learning about low-level programming
+📚 I’m currently learning about

 ### Projects
 Some projects below are only available through a request due to academic integrity guidelines.
 Projects are sorted by time started.
+### Research -
+- [SpECTRE](https://github.com/farhannaqib/spectre): An open-source tool for solving problems in astrophysics and gravitational physics.
+Worked on as an undergraduate researcher at the Numerical Relativity Group @ Cornell University

 #### Personal Projects -
 - [OpenGrapher](https://github.com/farhannaqib/OpenGrapher): A custom graphing GUI that uses OpenGL to graph functions
 - [ScrapeAP](https://github.com/farhannaqib/ScrapeAP): A webscraping script that informed you of AP test scores in 2021